 DR: I started a home care company in Indiana four years ago, and the business grew fast.
 The only problem was that everything about the business was paper based, from how caregivers tracked their patient visits to billing and payroll.
 Total and complete nightmare.
-I wanted an app to solve the problems I was facing in the business, so I called my now co-founder Dylan Vester and we worked to make something that not only solved the problems I was facing in the home care space but also was built on bleeding edge, cloud technology so iterations and features could be easily added.
+I wanted an app to solve the problems I was facing in the business, so I called my now co-founder Dylan Vester.
+We worked to make something that not only solved the problems I was facing in the home care space, but was built on bleeding-edge cloud technology so iterations and features can be easily added.
 As of today, we provide online scheduling, billing, payroll, reporting and analytics, user management, and notifications.
-Because of changes in the industry brought on by regulations and laws like the Cures Act and market events like COVID, we are constantly evolving and enhancing our platform to meet existing and new pain points.
+Because of changes in the industry brought on by regulations and laws like the Cures Act and market events like COVID, we are constantly evolving and enhancing our platform to meet current and new pain points.

 BP: What pain point are you solving with GeoH?

-DR: The home health industry is primarily owned by mom and pops and small independent agency owners/operators.
+DR: The home health industry is primarily owned by small independent agency owners/operators.
 Some of them have been in the business for decades, and many still use paper forms as a tracking mechanism.
-It’s an issue because they have to save paperwork for seven years, so if you have a larger operation, you have a warehouse full of old documents.
+It’s an issue because they have to save paperwork for seven years.
+If you have a larger operation, you have a warehouse full of old documents.
 Outside of the obvious administrative burdens we relieve as a digital solution, we also satisfy the 2016 Cures Act for Electronic Visit Verification (EVV).
-We make running an agency more efficient while simultaneously keeping them compliant.
+We make running an agency more efficient while simultaneously keeping agencies compliant.

 BP: When did you launch and what kind of traction are you getting to date?

-DV: (smiles) I spent a lot of time on user experience.
-Before this, I worked with Salesforce and Microsoft, and I’ve applied much of the same sophisticated back end computing and automation you will see in their products.
-We may be a small company, but our platform and app are very sophisticate, and they work well.
+DV: (smiles) I spent a lot of time on the user experience.
+Before this, I worked with Salesforce and Microsoft, and I’ve applied much of the same sophisticated backend computing and automation you find in their products.
+We may be a small company, but our platform and app are very sophisticated and work well.

 BP: What benefit is most appreciated by customers?

-DR: As a home care agency owner myself, I like that we have made paper obsolete for operations like payroll.
-Our software tracks a caregiver’s days, hours, and the waiver code for each patient visit, making documenting patient visits so much easier for caregivers.
+DR: As a home care agency owner myself, I like that we’ve made paper obsolete for operations like payroll.
+Our software tracks a caregiver’s days, hours, and waiver code for each patient visit, making documenting patient visits so much easier for caregivers.
 GeoH has a client with 14 locations and 1,000 caregivers.
 It would take him two days to do payroll because each caregiver’s hours, visits, and coding differed.
 So basically, it was like doing payroll 1,000 different ways.
-Because employees’ time and visits are captured digitally, go straight to the cloud, and process is automated, payroll takes under an hour.
+Because employees’ time and visits are captured digitally, go straight to the cloud, and because the process is automated, payroll takes under an hour.
 This owner has a $20 million business and by switching to GeoH, we’re saving him $1.2 million annually in reduced overhead.
-That would never have happened if he’d stuck with paper.
+That would not have happened if he’d stayed with paper.

 BP: What’s your revenue model?

-DR: As a cloud-based, SaaS solution, it is a user-based pricing model determined by the length of the contract.
+DR: As a cloud-based, SaaS solution, it’s a user-based pricing model determined by the length of the contract.
 Two-year contracts are $10 per user; one-year contracts are $12 per user, and month-to-month is $15 per user.
-We have over a 97% retention rate with clients and are very sticky regardless of their plan.
-Once we launch the skilled version (nursing, therapy), our monthly recurring revenue jumps 4X based on current clients and the additional cost of the new features while opening a new vertical.
+We have a 97% retention rate with clients and are very sticky regardless of their plan.
+Once we launch the skilled version (nursing, therapy), our monthly recurring revenue jumps 4x based on current clients and the additional cost of the new features while opening a new vertical.